AkiChen/Correlative-Filters-Caffe/README.md

 You need to edit your model definition at two places as below, you can check the `cifar10_quick_train_test.prototxt` in `examples\cifar10` for an example.
 It is also recommended to save your labels of test dataset in a file called `label_test_file`.

-\1.
-Add one line in the `transform_param` of your data input layer :
+1.Add one line in the `transform_param` of your data input layer :

 <pre><code>
 transform_param {